Man awarded $12,500 after Google Street View camera captured him naked in his yard in Argentina

 The court absolved co-accused telecoms company Cablevision SA and news site El Censor of liability for the image spreading, saying their actions had "helped highlight the misstep committed by Google."

-On a website about its Street View policy, Google says it has implemented measures to protect the privacy of people when images is published to Google Maps.
+On a website about its Street View policy, Google says it has implemented measures to protect the privacy of people when images are published to Google Maps.

 "We have developed cutting-edge face and license plate blurring technology that is designed to blur identifiable faces and license plates within Google-contributed imagery in Street View," Google says.